DarshanC27/Information-Security-Threats-and-Vulnerabilities-Lab/README.md

 Cybersecurity Enthusiast | SOC Analyst Aspirant | Researching Threats & Vulnerabilities

 ## 🤝 Professional Network
-Connect with me on [darshanchabbi27](https://www.linkedin.com/in/darshanchabbi27) for cybersecurity discussions and collaboration opportunities.
+Connect with me on Linkedin [darshanchabbi27](https://www.linkedin.com/in/darshanchabbi27) for cybersecurity discussions and collaboration opportunities.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.